urilivshits/pageinference/.user/queries.md

 ## 2025-03-10 21:15:59
 "cool, lets hide the close button in settings too: states will be changing by clicking on the 3 header tabs in the top"

+## 2025-03-10 23:14:55
+"there seems to be an issue with how past conversations are stored.
+Or on what happens when "new conversation" is clicked. basically at some point i cannot access the past conversations' messages anymore - at some point whenever i click on a past conversation thread to continue a previous chat it just sends me to "new conversation" which is empty"